kubesphere/notification-manager/helm/README.md

 `notificationmanager.affinity` | The affinity of notification-manager | {}
 `notificationmanager.receivers` | The receivers configure of notification-manager | {}
 `notificationmanager.defaultConfigSelector` | The default config selector of notification-manager | {}
+`notificationmanager.monitorNamespaces` | The namespace which will be watched by notification-manager | []